Life in a Cottage Garden with Carol Klein Series 1 Episode 2

 Diarmuid Gavin

-Born to Irish parents Joan and Jack he was brought up in Dublin, Ireland from one month old.
+Diarmuid was born on 10 May 1964 in London to Irish parents Joan and Jack he was brought up in Dublin, Ireland from one month old.
 His father John died in 2011.
 Diarmuid was the second oldest of 5 children, 2 brothers and 2 sisters.

 Tragedy struck at a young age in his family in 1971, when aged just 6 he witnessed his younger 5 year old brother Conor being killed by a car on the way to school.